Rewarded soups: towards Pareto-optimal alignment by interpolating weights fine-tuned on diverse rewards: Introduction

 In this paper, we propose \textbf{rewarded soup} (RS), an efficient and flexible multi-policy strategy to fine-tune any foundation model.
 As shown in \Cref{fig:rewarded_soups}, we first use RL to learn one network for each proxy reward; then, we combine these expert networks according to user preferences.
 This a posteriori selection allows for better-informed trade-offs, improved transparency and increased fairness \cite{hayes2022practical,mannion2021multi}.
 The method to combine those networks is our main contribution: we do this through \textbf{linear interpolation in the weight space}, despite the non-linearities in the network.
 This is in line with recent findings on linear mode connectivity (LMC) \cite{Frankle2020,Neyshabur2020}: weights fine-tuned from a shared pre-trained initialization remain linearly connected and thus can be interpolated.
 This LMC inspired a plethora of weight interpolation (WI) strategies \cite{Wortsman2022ModelSA,rame2022diwa,mergefisher21,ilharco2022patching,choshen2022cold,rame2022recycling}, discussed in \Cref{sec:related}.
 Actually, the name \textit{rewarded soups} follows the terminology of \textit{model soups} \cite{Wortsman2022ModelSA}, as we combine various \textit{ingredients} each rewarded differently.
 Unlike previous works, which focused on supervised learning, we explore LMC in RL, in a challenging setup where each training run uses a different reward.
 Perhaps surprisingly, we show that we can trade off the capabilities of multiple weights in a single final model, thus without any computational overhead.
 This enables the creation of custom weights for any preference over the diverse rewards.
-We summarize our contributions as follows: \begin{itemize} \item We propose a new practical strategy named rewarded soup for fine-tuning foundation models with diverse rewards.
-It defines a continuous set of (close to) Pareto-optimal solutions by weight interpolation, approximating more costly multi-policy strategies. \item We analyze the linear mode connectivity between weights fine-tuned on diverse rewards. \item We validate that our strategy mitigates reward misspecification. \end{itemize} In \Cref{sec:expe}, we demonstrate the consistent effectiveness of RS across a variety of tasks: RLHF fine-tuning of LLaMA, multimodal tasks such as image captioning or text-to-image generation with diffusion models, as well as locomotion tasks.
-More results are available on our \ifthenelse{\boolean{isarxiv}}{}{anonymized }\href{\urlwebsite}{website}.
+We summarize our contributions as follows: \begin{itemize} \item We advocate a multi-policy paradigm to align deep generative models with human preferences and reduce reward misspecification. \item We then propose a new multi-policy strategy, rewarded soup, possible when fine-tuning foundation models with diverse rewards.
+By weight interpolation, it defines a continuous set of (close to) Pareto-optimal solutions, approximating more costly multi-policy strategies. \end{itemize} In \Cref{sec:expe}, we consistently validate the linear mode connectivity and thus the effectiveness of RS across a variety of tasks and rewards: RLHF fine-tuning of LLaMA, multimodal tasks such as image captioning or text-to-image generation with diffusion models, as well as locomotion tasks.